 Pinnacle Grill is a reservations-only steakhouse and seafood restaurant (at surcharge PP) open for lunch and dinner, with fine wines menu.
 Dining here is free for guests under 12, and at 1/2 adult charge for teenagers.
 Via partnership with the “Le Cirque” (gourmet NYC French restaurant), once per Nieuw Statendam cruise, the Pinnacle Grill transforms into “An Evening at le Cirque” – specialty restaurant with higher surcharge PP, wine list charge, and “Le Cirque” dinner menu.
 Exclusively to Eurodam and Nieuw Statendam, Holland America offers the “De Librije” dinner experience via partnership with Jonnie Boer.
 De Librije (located in the library building of a former Dominican abbey in Zwolle, Netherlands) is a 3-starred Michelin restaurant (since 2004).

-Next to Pinnacle Grill is the Sel de Mer (French cuisine /seafood brasserie) restaurant – dinner-only, at surcharge PP. Reservations are required.
+Next to Pinnacle Grill is Rudi's Sel de Mer (54-seat French cuisine /seafood brasserie).
+The restaurant is dinner-only, at surcharge PP, and reservations are required.
 Depending on the cruise itinerary ports, the ship’s chefs go ashore to purchase from local markets fresh seafood for the daily “catch of the day” specials in the menu.
 Waiters are dressed traditionally, and there is a trolley that showcases the fresh fish.
+Rudi’s Sel De Mer is features back wall decorated with Bernardaud porcelain plates, all of which are decorated with Chef Rudi’s Food Faces culinary pop art (via partnership with Bernardaud - French porcelain masters).
+In January 2018, Holland America released the coffee table book "Food Faces" - available for purchasing on the ship.

 BLEND is a glass-enclosed winery room located between the Pinnacle Grill and Sel de Mer.
 It operates with daily wine blending sessions.
 These are reservations-only events (90 min session, $129 cover charge) with sommelier service.
 The BLEND winery room (capacity 10 seats) is via partnership with the winemaker Chateau Ste Michelle (Washington).
 Wine tasting events are siminar-like (hosted by a wine expert).
 Each session includes sampling of 5 red wines (single-vineyard) later combined with different vintages into a personal blend.
 After the event, you can bottle and take your newly created wine and consumed it at the ship’s restaurants or in the cabin.
 At the BLEND wine room all guests are allowed to see the wines offered in both restaurants, and also to chose their vintage from its impressive selection of premium wines.